-Mr. Brecher has been recognized as a Pennsylvania "Super Lawyer" as published in Philadelphia Magazine.
+Mr. Brecher has been recognized as a Pennsylvania Super Lawyer as published in Philadelphia Magazine since 2004.
 He is also listed among the top 100 trial lawyers by the National Trial Lawyers Association.
-In addition, Mr. Brecher was rated by the Martindale-Hubbell Peer Review as excellent for his ethical standards and legal ability.
+In addition, Mr. Brecher is rated by the Martindale-Hubbell Peer Review as excellent for his ethical standards and legal ability.
 The Martindale-Hubbell Peer Review is solely based upon peer review and attests to Mr. Brecher’s legal ability and professional ethics.
 The Peer Review reflects that opinions of the Bar and the Judiciary.

 Attorney Marc Brecher In the News